MarginaliaSearch/MarginaliaSearch/ROADMAP.md

 website, but might be cheap enough we might go as far as to offer a number of ad-hoc custom search filter for any API consumer.

+I've talked to the stract dev and he does not think it's a good idea to mimic their optics language, which is quite ad-hoc, but instead to work together to find some new common description language for this.